 The Fibres obtained from the feathers of the birds is called as avian fibres.

 These are the inorganic materials shaped into fibres.
-Asbestos is the example of mineral fibre.
-These fibres are fireproof, resistance to acid so that these fibres mainly found in the industrial application.
+Asbestos is an example of mineral fibre.
+These fibres are fireproof, resistance to acid so that these fibres mainly used for the industrial application.

-As the name itself indicates these fibres are made by man to meet the particular requirements.
+As the name itself indicates these textile fibres are made by man to meet the particular requirements.

 The chemical composition, structure, and properties are significantly modified during the manufacturing process.

-Depending on the raw material chosen for making these fibres – fibres can be further sub-classified into 3 categories –
+Depending on the raw material chosen for making these textile fibres can be further sub-classified into 3 categories-

 - Synthetic Fibres